PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Experiments

 \section{Experiments}

 In this section, we first introduce the experimental settings.
 Then we will evaluate the proposed methods on different vision transformer architectures.
-At last, we will ablation study on the proposed methods.
+At last, we will take an ablation study on the proposed methods.